bredelings/BAli-Phy/README.md

 ### Meson version

-After installing prerequisites above, check that the meson version is at least 1.1.
+After installing prerequisites above, check that the Meson version is at least 1.6.

     meson --version

-If your version of meson is less than 1.1, you need to install the most recent version of meson into a python virtual environment:
+If your version of Meson is less than 1.6, install a newer version into a Python virtual environment:

     python3 -m venv meson_venv
     source meson_venv/bin/activate